Kidney Problems in Cats: Symptoms, Causes, and Treatment

 • Increased thirst and urination

-The main treatment options for this kidney problem would require the appropriate antibiotic, a specific prescription diet, and pain medications.
+The primary treatment options for this kidney problem typically involve the use of an appropriate antibiotic, a specific prescription diet, and pain medications.
 Fluid therapy and other supportive treatments are also options to help your cat recover.
-In more serious cases where stones are involved, surgery will be needed.

 1. Hypotension